Malaysia has closed borders, Johor want reopen to Singapore

 A special committee headed by the Mentri Besar will discuss the matter and bring it up with the Singapore government, he said.
 After that, they will bring the proposal to the Federal Government, The Star reported.

-more stringent health checks on both sides of the border crossing,” New Straits Times quoted him as saying.
+“With the dispensation, the state government will also implement more stringent health checks on both sides of the border crossing,” New Straits Times quoted him as saying.

 According to NST, Hasni added that social visitors and tourists will still be barred from entering the country as originally announced.